stephengold/jme3-utilities/README.md

     + jMonkeyEngine and the jME3 Software Development Kit
     + the Linux Mint operating system
     + LWJGL, the Lightweight Java Game Library
-    + the Markdown document conversion tool
+    + the Markdown document-conversion tool
     + Microsoft Windows
     + the NetBeans integrated development environment
     + the Nifty graphical user-interface library
-    + Open Broadcaster Software Studio
     + the PMD source-code analyzer
     + the RealWorld Cursor Editor
-    + Alex Peterson's Spacescape tool
     + the WinMerge differencing and merging tool

-Many of SkyControl's assets were based on the works of others who licensed their works under liberal terms or contributed them to the public domain.
-For this I thank:

-+ Cris (aka "t0neg0d")
-+ Jacques Descloitres, MODIS Rapid Response Team, NASA/GSFC
-+ Tom Ruen

-I am grateful to GitHub, JFrog, YouTube, and Imgur for providing free hosting for this project and many other open-source projects.
+I am grateful to GitHub, JFrog, and Imgur for providing free hosting for this project and many other open-source projects.

-I'm also grateful to Quinn (for lending me one of her microphones) and finally my dear Holly, for keeping me sane.
+I'm also grateful to my dear Holly, for keeping me sane.

 If I've misattributed anything or left anyone out, please let me know so I can correct the situation: sgold@sonic.net